What is Accrual Accounting?

 Accrued revenues are either income or assets (including non-cash assets) that are yet to be received.
-In this case, a company may offer services or deliver goods, but does so in debt.
+In this case, a company may provide services or deliver goods, but does so on credit.

 An example of accrued revenue is electricity consumption.
-An electricity company usually provides the utility to its consumer prior to receiving the payments.
-The consumer in return uses the electricity and the meter counts the reading.
+An electricity company usually provides the utility to its consumer prior to receiving payment for it.
+The consumer uses the electricity and the meter counts the reading.
 Then, at the end of the billing period, the consumer is billed.
 During the month, the company pays its employees, it fuels its generators, and it incurs logistical costs and other overheads.

 2. Accrued Expenses

-An accrued expense refers to when a company enters its liabilities in its general ledger after acknowledging its obligations to its creditors.
+An accrued expense refers to when a company enters makes purchases on credit and enters liabilities in its general ledger, acknowledging its obligations to its creditors.
 In accounting, it is an expense incurred but not yet paid.
 Common accrued expenses include:

-- Interest expense accruals – Interest expenses that are owed, unpaid, and/or yet to be received invoice(s).
+- Interest expense accruals – Interest expenses that are owed but unpaid.

 - Suppliers accruals – Operating expenses for goods or services rendered by a third-party supplier.

-- Wage or salary accruals – These include salaries owed to employees who are paid before the end of the month but who work for the rest of the month without having received their full earned wage.
+- Wage or salary accruals – These include salaries owed to employees who work for part of the month without having received their full earned monthly salary.

 In this case, it’s obvious that Company Y becomes a debtor to Joe for five years.
-Therefore, to carry an accurate recording of Joe’s bonuses, the company must make a bonus liability record to record these bonus expenses in credit.
-However, on paying back Joe’s owed bonuses, the company must relieve itself from the liabilities, consequently reducing its cash account and liabilities.
+Therefore, to carry an accurate recording of Joe’s bonuses, the company must make a bonus liability record to record these bonus expenses.
+When the company pays out Joe’s owed bonuses, the transaction will be recorded by the company crediting its liability account and debiting its cash account.

 Prepaid Expenses vs. Accrued Expenses